john-friedman/secsgml/secsgml rewrite experiment/readme.md

 # We're trying to speed things up

+So new benchmark - have to test it actually worked tho 1gb in 3.4seconds. seems good

 Goal: under 50ms.
 We will save to tar -> probably will switch architecture of datamule towards tar? hmm does tar let us do database ops?